-In the 17th and 18th centuries, La Rochelle sailors would travel seas and oceans, on the look out for precious goods Europeans were fond of.
-They would bring back from their journeys odd exotic objects that rich people would relish and exhibit in their halls.
-Hence the origin of cabinet of curiosities that were eventually bequeathed to public museums, such as the Lafaille cabinet to the La Rochelle Museum.
+In the 17th and 18th centuries, La Rochelle sailors would fare seas and oceans, on the look out for the precious exotic goods Europeans were fond of.
+They would bring back from their journeys odd objects that well-to-do people would relish and exhibit in their halls.
+Hence the origin of cabinets of curiosities, the collection of which were eventually bequeathed to public museums, such as the Lafaille cabinet to the La Rochelle Museum.

-In a wood panelled decor, you will be welcomed with various fine sorts of tea, coffee or chocolate served with local pastries.
+The tea room will extend an oriental-style welcome to you and serve you with various fine sorts of tea, coffee or chocolate with local pastries.

-On the way to the rest room, the staircase displays posters of cultural events that recall the cultural revival of la Rochelle in the 1960-90’s, in which Dr Georges Sabatier played a major role.
-The Résidence has thus hosted the Gotha of francophone theatre, contemporary western classical music and World cinema.
+On the way to the rest room, the staircase displays posters of cultural events that recall the cultural revival of la Rochelle in the 1960-90’s, in which Dr. Georges Sabatier played a major role.
+The Résidence would then host the Gotha of francophone theatre, contemporary western classical music and World cinema.
 A complete file on this unique history is available on request.